 After looking at more than 1,000 foods, they ranked them by nutrition and cost.
 What follows is some of what EWG found.

 Grains provide plenty of nutrition when not overly processed and refined.
-But it’s not just about whole grain breads.
+But it’s not just about whole grain bread.
 Think cereal, too.
 Simple puffed grains like rice, corn and wheat, leave plenty of options open for healthy additions like fruit.
 Toasted oat cereals were also listed as Best Buys by EWG.
-There are also quick cooking whole grain hot cereals available that make excellent choices.
+There are also quick-cooking whole-grain hot cereals available that make excellent choices.
 Take a look at some of the other options in the cereal aisle besides oatmeal (not that there’s anything wrong with that).
 Also, look at barley as an alternative to rice.
 The glycemic index is lower and the flavor is good.

 - Orange juice